 You can guess that from the look alone.
 The Gold is some four times the size and nine times the weight compared to its lesser cousin.
-It now also comes in a full-metal housing instead of plastic and mounting accessories.
+It now also comes in full-metal housing instead of plastic and mounting accessories.
 It looks the part.

-Since the Blue Plus is so tiny, though, the Gold itself is still quite compact.
+Since the Blue Plus is so tiny, though, the Gold itself is still relatively compact.
 It’s smaller than even the smallest cable modem.
 Those with large hands (like mine) can still accurately call it palm-sized.

 Firewalla Gold vs Firewalla Blue Plus: Hardware specifications